CGJennings/se3docs/docs/um-release-notes.md

   - updated syntax colour themes
   - a more modern default font for markup and code editing (Windows and Mac)

+#### Theme improvements

+- Themes can now optionally include a small screenshot to give the user an idea of what the theme will look like without loading it.
+- The built-in themes have new icons to help signal which themes are related, and related themes form groups that will be listed together in the preferences menu.
+- The built-in themes have been updated, in some cases substantially.
+- The work-in-progress Yuggoth theme has been removed, but some of its elements were merged into the revised Dagon theme.
+- The Dagon theme is now a proper “dark mode” variation of Hydra.

 ### For plug-in developers

+#### Themed colour palettes

+The class `ca.cgjennings.ui.theme.Palette` provides access to a shared palette with a selection of standard named colours.
+These colours are chosen to work together and can be customized by the theme.
+This allows you to use colour in UI elements safely, without getting clashing or hard-to-read results when the user’s theme is different from your own.

 #### High DPI support